Quickstart Tutorial

 5 steps to get up and running:

-1. Create an account + API key (see Get verified for API access).
+- Create an account + API Key (see Get verified for API access).

-2. Confirm credentials are working and get a team ID.
+- Confirm credentials work and get your team ID.

-3. Send a HTML document to be signed and download it.
+- Send a HTML document to be signed.

-4. Upload a PDF document and send that to be signed.
+- Upload and send a PDF document to be signed.

 1. Create an account